TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Precautions should be taken so that the numerical diffusion will not dominate the physical one, that is, $\kappa_a < \kappa$.
 Otherwise, the first order upwind scheme is then considered to be too dissipative.

-Let us recall the above example with $u = 1$ m/s, $\kappa = 0.025$ m$^$/s and $\Delta x = 0.1$ m.
+Let us recall the above example with $u = 1$ m/s, $\kappa = 0.025$ m$^2$/s and $\Delta x = 0.1$ m.
 Hence, the amount of numerical diffusion equals
-$0.5 \times 1 \times 0.1 = 0.05$ which is twice larger than the physical one.
-The rather inaccurate solution is depicted below.
+$\kappa_a = 0.5 \times 1 \times 0.1 = 0.05$ m$^2$/s which is twice larger than the physical one.
+The numerical solution is depicted below which shows rather inaccurate.
-Note that the boundary layer thickness of the numerical solution is larger than that of the exact one due to artificial diffusion.
+Note that the boundary layer thickness of the numerical solution is larger than that of the exact one due to numerical diffusion.

 ```{figure} https://files.mude.citg.tudelft.nl/cvupwind.png
 ---